tessi/capistrano-uberspace/README.md

     $ bundle

-In your `deploy.rb` file specify some app properties:
+In your `config/deploy.rb` file specify some app properties:

 ```ruby
 set :application, 'MyGreatApp'